 - Summer camp is not a merit badge mill, where you pay a fee and get four merit badges automatically.
 Instead, camp offers merit badges as one component of the overall program. - For any Scout to try more than four merit badges in one week is unwise.
-We suggest a normal maximum of three merit badges per week per Scout.
-True, some have earned upwards of five, but that is the exception. - The most difficult merit badges to earn are those requiring a great deal of physical skills, coordination and stamina, i.e. Lifesaving, Rifle Shooting, Archery; or those requiring more maturity for a deeper understanding of the subject, i.e. Environmental Science. - Many merit badges have prerequisite work that must be done at home and cannot be done at camp.
+True, some have earned upwards of five, but that is the exception. - The most difficult merit badges to earn are those requiring a great deal of physical skills, coordination and stamina, (Lifesaving, Rifle Shooting, Archery); or those requiring more maturity for a deeper understanding of the subject, (Environmental Science). - Many merit badges have prerequisite work that must be done at home and cannot be done at camp.
 Experience shows that camp is not an ideal classroom for written work, and the smart Scout is one who comes to camp with all the written work already done. - Scouts should try something new at camp to have a well-rounded experience.
 Take a Handicraft merit badge, a Nature merit badge, an Aquatic merit badge, or a Scoutcraft merit badge that sounds interesting.
 Go on a hike to experience nature.
-Try Low or High C.O.P.E. - Come to camp prepared!
+Try Low or High C.O.P.E. - Come to camp prepared.
 Have patrols already organized and elect patrol leaders before camp.
 Give the patrols their own tasks to complete and have the patrol leaders represent the group at camp. - Setup camping areas for each patrol.
 Your campsite is your home for the week, so work at making it comfortable by bringing banners and flags to dress it up.
-Consider building a troop or patrol gateway. - Don't forget to schedule rest!
+Consider building a troop or patrol gateway. - Don't forget to schedule rest.
 That's right.
-Too often, you don't take the time to sit and enjoy the beauty around you.
-Don't keep such a pace that you miss the trees, the nature, and the clean fresh air. - Be spirited!
+Too often, you don't take the time to sit and enjoy the beauty at camp around you.
+Don't keep such a pace that you miss the trees, the nature, and the clean fresh air. - Be spirited.
 The troop that comes to camp with ideas and spirit makes the rest of camp come alive.
 Bring your troop cheer to camp and show everyone that your number one. - Be flexible!
-Our courteous staff will do their best to help you, but sometimes things happen that are beyond anyone's control. - Communicate!
-If you have a special need or want to do something, tell us so that we can help you make the most of your week at camp.
+Our courteous staff will do their best to help you, but sometimes things happen that are beyond anyone's control. - Communicate.
+If you have a special need or want to do something, tell us so that we can help you make the most of your week at camp. - Camp also comes with needing your help.
+There will be signup sheets that the Honor Lodge for Flags, Grace, Bathroom Cleaning, and Dining Hall Cleaning.